FabianHummel/Amethyst-Compiler/README.md

 ## Configuration

 The `amethyst.toml` file is used to configure the compiler.
 It allows you to specify the output directory, the namespace, and other settings.
-Here's an example of a `amethyst.toml` file:
+Here's an example configuration file:

 ```toml
 namespace = "my_datapack"